saptarshi539/Trumpania/README.md

 # Trumpania
-Trumpania scrapes the latest tweets and latest tweets from Donald Trumps official twitter account and articles from cnn.com respectively
+Trumpania scrapes the latest tweets and latest tweets from Donald Trumps official twitter account and articles from cnn.com respectively.
+The highlight of this project is the sentiment analysis which has been done on the articles and tweets.
+The overall sentiment is listed in the end of each tweet and each article.

 # 1-Installation